-The Healthy Food Policy Project (HFPP) identifies and elevates local laws that seek to promote access to healthy food while also contributing to strong local economies, an improved environment, and health equity, with a focus on socially disadvantaged and marginalized groups.
+The Healthy Food Policy Project (HFPP) identifies and elevates local laws that seek to promote access to healthy food while also contributing to strong local economies, an improved environment, and community health.
 HFPP is a collaboration of the Center for Agriculture and Food Systems at Vermont Law School (CAFS), the Public Health Law Center (PHLC), and the Rudd Center for Food Policy and Health at the University of Connecticut.
 This project is funded by the National Agricultural Library, Agricultural Research Service, U.S. Department of Agriculture.

 Past advisory committee members include: Reverend Dr. Heber Brown, III, with the Black Church Food Security Network, Renee Gross with Kaiser Permanente, Pakou Hang previously with the Hmong American Farmers Association, Emily Broad Leib with the Harvard Food Law and Policy Clinic, Lauren Lowery with Housing and Community Development at the National League of Cities, Anne Palmer with the Johns Hopkins Center for a Livable Future, Dr. David Procter with the Rural Grocery Initiative at Kansas State University, Kathryn Lynch Underwood with the Detroit City Planning Commission, and Dr. Samina Raja with the Department of Urban and Regional Planning and the Food Systems planning and Healthy Communities Lab at the University of Buffalo.